 On Sep.
 5 the former President of Congress (July 26, 2022 to Sep.
 5) Lady Camones, born in 1975, saw her presidency end abruptly after an audio appeared that made Camones seem as taking orders from Cesar Acuna for actions in the legislature to benefit him politically, as he was a candidate for regional governor at the time (and later won).
 A later vote in Congress led to the naming of former military officer, current Congress president Williams Zapata.

-Beatriz Merino and Marisol Espinoza, two former high-ranking government officials who have had important roles related to hydrocarbon business operations in Peru, currently work for Acuna.
+Beatriz Merino and Marisol Espinoza, two former high-ranking government officials who have had important roles related to hydrocarbon business operations in Peru, were later part of Acuna´s organizations.

-Beatriz Merino Lucero (born in 1947) started as legislator with Vargas Llosa´s Fredemo In 1990 and later held top positions with former President Toledo (2001-2006).
+Beatriz Merino Lucero (born in 1947) started as legislator with Vargas Llosa´s Fredemo In 1990 and later held top positions (first tax agency chief and later cabinet chief during 2001-2003) with former President Toledo (2001-2006).
 Between January 2013 and Dec.2015 she was the first president of the Peruvian Society of Hydrocarbons.
-At the time of her leaving, she said that she would continue to represent the guild as its past president.
+At the time of her leaving the institution, she said that she would continue to represent the guild as its past president.